Lawrence Pileggi

 Lawrence Pileggi (born Lawrence Pillage, March 14, 1962) is the Coraluppi Head and Tanoto Professor of Electrical and Computer Engineering at Carnegie Mellon University.
 He is a specialist in the automation of integrated circuits, and developing software tools for the optimization of power grids.
-Pileggi’s research has been cited thousands of times in engineering papers.
+Pileggi's research has been cited thousands of times in engineering papers.
+He is also a Senior Energy Fellow at CMU's Scott Institute and has contributed significantly to the modernization of electric grid analysis and simulation methods.

 Education

 Pileggi received B.S. and M.S. degrees in electrical engineering from the University of Pittsburgh in 1983 and 1984, respectively.
 He received his Ph.D. in electrical and computer engineering from Carnegie Mellon University (CMU) in 1989.
 His thesis work was the development of the Asymptotic Waveform Evaluation (AWE) algorithm.
 The published paper that described this work received the 1991 IEEE Transactions on CAD Paper Award.

 Career

 Pileggi worked as an IC design engineer at Westinghouse Research and Development, Pittsburgh, PA, from 1984 to 1986.

 After receiving his PhD, Pileggi became an assistant professor of electrical and computer engineering at the University of Texas at Austin in 1989.
 There he and his students developed the open source software tool, RICE, or Rapid Interconnect Circuits Evaluation.
 RICE was recognized with a 1993 Semiconductor Research Corporation Invention Award.
 Most of his early research at UT Austin focused on RICE and various aspects of timing analysis, including the concept of effective capacitance for delay calculation purposes.

 In 1996, Pileggi returned to CMU as an associate professor of electrical and computer engineering.
 While at CMU, Pileggi and his students developed new methods of model order reduction such as the PRIMA algorithm, based on Krylov subspace methods, which further extends model order reduction of circuits.
 His paper about PRIMA was awarded the 1999 IEEE Donald O. Pederson Best Paper Award.

 Based on predictions that lithography for ICs was fast approaching fundamental limits, Pileggi led the development of design methods for regular fabrics that could accommodate the nanoscale patterning for integrated circuits.
 The MARCO/DARPA Gigascale Research Center honored him with their inaugural Richard A. Newton Industrial Impact Award in 2007 for his regular fabrics work.
 His regular fabrics research was also the catalyst for launching a startup company, Fabbrix, with five of his former students, which was acquired by PDF Solutions in 2007.

 In 2005, Pileggi co-founded Xigmix, a startup that was focused on statistical design methods for analog and mixed-mode circuits.
 In 2007, Xigmix was acquired by Extreme DA, another startup company founded by Pileggi and former students and colleagues; it focused on the development of new methods for statistical timing analysis of digital circuits and was acquired by Synopsys in 2011.
+Pileggi served as founder and advisor to the CEO of Extreme DA from 2004 until its acquisition in 2010.